charleszhang0827/Java-Game-Survive/README.md

 sjaihig d
 last step till I learn\

-the last security problem is that this commit is fire

-what is going on my dude

-jesus christ this dude is crazy as hell

-How to you like this program now

-this has some kind of bugs that I will fix in the future
+the last security problem is that this commit is f this has some kind of bugs that I will fix in the future